ftnt-cse/soc_simulator/README.md

 - Users creation in FortiSOAR (optional)
 - Syslogs sent to a SIEM server (optional)

 The Environment requires a FortiGate to be used as a response enforcement point.

+## Main Features:

+- Generates malicious artifacts (IP Addresses, Hashes, URLs...) to be used within a demo scenario
+- Provides variables (Tags) to be used in scenario to keep the content dynamic and relevant
+- Automatically uploads the scenario playbooks to FortiSOAR
+- Automatically create FortiSOAR dependencies (users, picklist entries)
+- Automatically sends dependent syslogs to SIEM prior to triggering the scenario
+- Checks whether the dependent connectors are: Installed, Configured, Set to default
+- Configurable Alerts transition, could be manual (Key press) or a time laps between alerts
+- Easy framework to add custom scenarios (copy/paste source_data and playbook collections from FortiSOAR)

 ## How to use:
 ```
 usage: ProgramName [-h] -f SCENARIO_FOLDER [-j STEP] [-t TENANT]